SangTran01/linux-server/README.md

 #Linux Server Configuration
 ## Project 5 for Udacity Full-Stack Nanodegree

+See project live at: [http://ec2-52-27-192-5.us-west-2.compute.amazonaws.com/](http://ec2-52-27-192-5.us-west-2.compute.amazonaws.com/)

 ### Tasks given and method for completion:

 * Launch your Virtual Machine with your Udacity account
     * Must be logged into your Udacity account.
-    * Visit this [link](https://www.udacity.com/account#!/development_environment) and press Create Development Enviroment.
+    * Visit this [link](https://www.udacity.com/account#!/development_environment) and press Create Development Environment.

 * Follow the instructions provided to SSH into your server